mattyfew/lectures/git_&_github.md

 You may also need the `-f` flag if you have unmerged changes.
 It may also prompt you to use the `-D`.

+`git checkout -b <my_new_branch> origin/master`--> will create the new branch and automatically have it set to pull from master

 ##Merging

 To merge, go into the branch you want to merge the other branch into, usually master...